Yeshan-Wang/Hateful-Memes-Detection/README.md

 # Hateful-Memes-Detection
 This repository contains all code that has been used for my thesis project.
-The project aims to explore the impact of data augmentation, feature extraction by image captioning, text encoder selection, and ensemble learning on hateful meme detection.
+The project aims to explore the impact of data augmentation, feature extraction by image captioning, text encoder selection, and ensemble learning on hateful meme detection, and build a State-of-the-Art multimodal hateful memes classification system based on CLIP model.

 # Getting started: Preparation before reproducing all codes